WELCOME TO KKBE SISTERHOOD |

 MEMBERSHIP NEWS

-Follow us on Facebook at: https://www.facebook.com/JudaicaShopping/ CHOSEN TREASURES GIFT SHOP Business hours: Monday, Tuesday, Thursday, Friday 10:00 am - 3:30 pm Sunday 1:00 - 3:30 pm Sisterhood members receive a 10% discount on items over $10 (exclusive of books and kosher scrolls) Are you ready for Passover and your Seder?
-Chosen Treasures Gift Shop is!
-The gift shop has an extensive selection of Seder plates, matzah plates, matzah covers, Haggadahs, Elijah’s cups, children’s Passover gifts and much more!
-Come see the new Passover merchandise and giftware or invite your friends and family to call (843) 723-7324 and LET US SHOP FOR YOU! | Vice President Chosen Treasures Margie Grossman |
+VP Chosen Treasures Margie Grossman Follow us on Facebook at: https://www.facebook.com/JudaicaShopping/ CHOSEN TREASURES GIFT SHOP Business hours: Monday, Tuesday, Thursday, Friday 10:00 am - 3:30 pm Sunday 1:00 pm - 3:30 pm Sisterhood members receive a 10% discount on items over $10 (exclusive of books & kosher scrolls and a small number of other items.)
+The beautiful gift shop displays have been arranged to reflect all the Hanukkah merchandise that Chosen Treasures offers.
+Consider the gift shop for all your Hanukkah gift needs: extensive selection of menorahs, candles, dreidels, decorations, children’s gifts, hostess gifts and much more.
+Chosen Treasures can wrap presents and ship gifts.
+Your one stop shop for all your Hanukkah gifting needs! | Vice President Chosen Treasures Margie Grossman |

 HISTORICAL NEWS